Uniform Mordell-Lang Plus Bogomolov: Introduction

-(3) The above theorems are weaker if we decrease $\epsilon$ or increase $c$, but since our goal is to prove the existence, we will freely weaken the results, to ease our notations.
-Thus without loss of generality we always make the following assumptions \begin{itemize} \item $\epsilon$ decreases in all three variables; \item $c$ increases in all three variables; \item $c(r,g,d_1+d_2)\geq c(r,g,d_1)+c(r,g,d_2)$. \end{itemize} Then we can use the result even when $X$ is not irreducible or equidimensional.
-For example, if $X=X_1\cup X_2$ with $X_1,X_2$ irreducible of dimension $r$ and degree $d_1,d_2$ respectively, then with $\epsilon=\epsilon(r,g,d_1+d_2)$, by the third condition above we have
+(5) The result of the above theorem is weaker if we decrease $\epsilon$ or increase $c$, but since our goal is to prove the existence, we will freely weaken the results, to ease our notations.
+By (3), without loss of generality we can and we do always make the following assumptions \begin{itemize} \item $\epsilon$ decreases in all three variables; \item $c$ increases in all three variables; \item $c(r,g,d_1+d_2)\geq c(r,g,d_1)+c(r,g,d_2)$. \end{itemize} Then we may use the result even when $X$ is not irreducible or equidimensional.
+For example, if $X=X_1\cup X_2$ with $X_1,X_2$ irreducible of dimension $r$ and degree $d_1,d_2$ respectively, then with $\epsilon=\epsilon(r,g,d_1+d_2)$, by the third bullet point above we have

 \end{remark}